-1 any party state and problems dealing with particular types of 2 taxes.
-3 "(c) The commission may establish such additional 4 committees as its bylaws may provide.
-5 Powers.
-6 "3.
-In addition to powers conferred elsewhere in 7 this compact, the commission shall have power to: 8 "(a) Study state and local tax systems and 9 particular types of state and local taxes.
-10 "(b) Develop and recommend proposals for an increase 11 in uniformity or compatibility of state and local tax laws 12 with a view toward encouraging the simplification and 13 improvement of state and local tax law and administration.
-14 "(c) Compile and publish information as in its 15 judgment would assist the party states in implementation of 16 the compact and taxpayers in complying with state and local 17 tax laws.
-18 "(d) Do all things necessary and incidental to the 19 administration of its functions pursuant to this compact.
-20 Finance.
+- 1 "3.
+In addition to powers conferred elsewhere in 2 this compact, the commission shall have power to: - "(a) Study state and local tax systems and particular types of state and local taxes. - "(b) Develop and recommend proposals for an increase in uniformity or compatibility of state and local tax laws with a view toward encouraging the simplification and improvement of state and local tax law and administration. - "(c) Compile and publish information as in its judgment would assist the party states in implementation of the compact and taxpayers in complying with state and local tax laws. - "(d) Do all things necessary and incidental to the administration of its functions pursuant to this compact.